 - ⅓ cup mayonnaise

-- ⅔ cup unsweetened dairy-free milk
+- ⅔ cup unsweetened non-dairy milk

 - 2 teaspoons vanilla extract